RTeach Institute and the RTeach Team

-Julia is the founder of RTeach Institute, developed to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching for high impact results.
+Julia Westera founded RTeach Institute to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching for high impact results.

-Julia is an educational psychologist and a passionate advocate for reciprocal teaching.
+Julia Westera is an Educational Psychologist and Honorary Research Fellow, University of Auckland.
+Julia is a passionate advocate for reciprocal teaching, probably the most effective evidence-based and culturally responsive teaching methods we have.
 Her ambition is to see reciprocal teaching used in a powerful way in our schools, increasing the likelihood of success for our tamariki and encouraging them to become life-long learners.

 Julia’s concern is that modernised Reciprocal Teaching is not in widespread or high impact use.